Best Way to Grill With Cast Iron

 You can find cast iron grates at most stores that sell grill replacement parts.
 Cats iron on gas grill grates are popular, as are pellet grills that use wood pellets to infuse food with a wood-smoke flavor.

-Tips for Grilling With Cast Irontips for grilling with a cast iron
+Tips for Grilling With Cast Iron

 As with all types of cooking, using your cast iron pan with the grill requires some skill and technique.
 With a few helpful reminders and some practice, you’ll be well on your way to serving up juicy grilled meats and the perfect sides using your cast iron pan.
 Here are a few of the best tips for grilling with a cast iron skillet: